 The Ancient Aqueduct is located in Melanes village.

-Car rental: Τhere’s the option of renting a car with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Ancient Aqueduct and many other places of interest at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a car rental allows visitors to discover the ancient aqueduct and many other places of interest at their own pace.

 Public transfers: The central bus station of the island is located at the port of Naxos.
-There are few buses from Chora to Melanes.
+There are buses from Chora to Melanes during the day.
+Line 4 reaches Melanes.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.